Tatyasaheb R.O. Patil: Personal life and career

 R.O.
-Patil, born in a farmer's family at Anturli in Pachora taluka, was able to accomplish remarkable feats in the realms of business, industry, education, and social and political affairs despite facing hard times.
+Patil, born in a farmer's family at Anturli in Pachora taluka.
+He was able to accomplish remarkable feats in the realms of business, industry, education, and social and political affairs despite facing hard times.
 R. O. Patil's fantastic life journey has many facets, ranging from progressive farmer and agricultural centre operator to successful entrepreneur and ideal politician.
-After obtaining his secondary education at Pachora, he went on to earn a B. Essie.
+After obtaining his secondary education at Pachora, he went on to earn a B.Sc.
 Agri. degree at Dhule.
 R. O. Patil began his career as a teacher in Umberkhed.
 However, he soon followed his passion for agriculture and opened Adarsh Krishi Seva Kendra and Ganga Agro in Pachora.
 On March 2, 1988, he opened Nirmal Seeds, a seed production company.
 In 1999, after working in the education, social, and seed industries, R. O. Patil transitioned to politics.
 Under the guidance of the late Balasaheb Thackeray and current Shiv Sena party leader Uddhav Thackeray, the Shiv Sena party gained a strong foothold in the Pachora constituency.